 In states where hemp CBD products are legal, many people have been using them regularly, mostly for medical reasons.
-If you’ve been using hemp oil or cream, or are thinking of using it, you may be wondering about whether these cannabis-derived products are detectable in your body during drug testing.
+If you’ve been using hemp oil or cream, or are thinking of using it, you may be wondering will hemp oil show up on a drug test.

 You may have heard stories of people failing a drug test due to their use of hemp oil or topicals, but you can never know for sure.
 This can be a cause for concern for people at workplaces that have frequent unscheduled drug screenings and it can be discouraging.